Activated Charcoal for teeth whitening products are a fairly recent fad in the oral healthcare product market.

-These ads were often ripped from so-called ‘influencer’ Youtube videos like the one below (skip it if you don’t want your intelligence to decrease by 50 IQ points from viewing).
+These ads were often ripped from so-called ‘influencer’ Youtube videos like the one below.

 A key factor in sales and marketing is having a point of difference, and these activated charcoal tooth powder ads are fashionable, quirky, and different from those for other toothpaste.

 This marketing and the associated product has enjoyed quite a bit of success, encouraging the introduction of related products, including ‘charcoal toothpaste’ and ‘charcoal toothbrushes’, which have charcoal embedded into the bristles.